stuartellis/tf-tasks/README.md

 By default, this tooling uses the copy of Terraform or OpenTofu that is provided by the system.
 It does not install or manage copies of Terraform and OpenTofu.
 It is also not dependent on specific versions of these tools.

 You will need to use different versions of Terraform and OpenTofu for different projects.
 To handle this, use a tool version manager.
 The version manager will install the versions that you need and automatically switch between them as needed.
 Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
-Alternatively, you could decide to manage your project with [mise](https://mise.jdx.dev/), which handles all of the tools that the project needs.
+Alternatively, you could decide to manage your project with [mise](https://mise.jdx.dev/), which can control all of the tools for a project.

 The generated projects include a `.terraform-version` file so that your tool version manager installs and use the Terraform version that you specify.
 To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.